neu-se/CONFETTI-artifact/README.md

 We provide a brief overview of the software contained in the artifact to help future researchers who may want to modify CONFETTI or any of its key dependencies.
 We expect that this use-case (modifying the code, recompiling, and running it) will be best supported by our Continuous Integration artifact described above, but the VM provides the most resilience to bitrot, as it includes all external dependencies and can be executed without being connected to the internet.

 The artifact VM contains a suitable JVM, OpenJDK 1.8.0_312, installed to `/usr/lib/jvm/java-8-openjdk-amd64/`.
 The CONFETTI artifact is located in `/home/icse22ae/confetti-artifact`, and contains compiled versions of all dependencies.
 The artifact directory contains scripts to run the evaluation, and we include the source code of all of CONFETTI's key components, which can be modified and built without connecting to the internet to fetch any additional dependencies.
-These projects can be re-built by running the `scripts/build-all.sh` or `scripts/build/[project].sh` script.

 The key software artifacts are located in the `software` directory of the artifact:
 * `jqf`: CONFETTI (named `jqf` for historical purposes), specifically [neu-se/confetti](https://github.com/neu-se/confetti)@[icse-22-evaluation](https://github.com/neu-se/CONFETTI/releases/tag/icse-22-evaluation) - The revision of CONFETTI that we evaluated